 Education is the key to awareness.
 As a marine scientist, I am privileged to work closely with organisms that tend to hide from the human eye, and I feel that it is my responsibility to share my knowledge in a way that resounds with both my peers in the scientific community and the broader public.
 Publications are more than symbols of affirmation for my research – they are also valuable educational tools.

-McInturf, A., Steel, A., Buckhorn, M., Sandstrom, P., Slager, C.J., Fangue, N., Klimley, A.P., Caillaud, D. (in prep).
-Examining behavioral response to estuarine energy landscapes in broadnose sevengill sharks (Notorynchus cepedianus) using a hydrodynamic model.
+McInturf, A., Steel, A., Buckhorn, M., Sandstrom, P., Slager, C.J., Fangue, N., Klimley, A.P., Caillaud, D. (2019).
+Use of a hydrodynamic model to examine behavioral response of broadnose sevengill sharks (Notorynchus cepedianus) to estuarine tidal flow.
+Environmental Biology of Fishes.

 Marine Bioinvasions: The Biologist’s Eyes

 The Charles W. Morgan is not just a piece of living history.
 Through her 38th Voyage, the ship also provides a window into the biological past.

 For those fortunate enough to visit the ship at her home in Mystic Seaport, to step on her deck is to be inspired by what she accomplished both in her whaling career and during the 38th Voyage.

 Ishmael’s Plankton Net: Teaching Marine Science Aboard the Charles W. Morgan